stylesuxx/esc-configurator/README.md

 Translations are managed via [crowdin](https://crowdin.com/project/esc-configuratorcom) so head on over there and contribute to the translations.
 Should your language not be enabled yet, let me know in the issues and I will add it.

 ## Contributing
 Contributions are very welcome.
 Feel free to submit PR's and discuss feature requests - I am open for all suggestions.
+If you submit a PR please also **provide tests** where it makes sense.
+Some tests can not (yet) be easily automated, like playing music or the actual flashing process without having to heavily mock those components.

 ### Dev Setup
 Simply clone the repository, install dependencies and run the dev server.
 Pull requests are more than welcome.